Deccan Traps

 The Deccan Traps are a large igneous province of west-central India (17–24°N, 73–74°E).
-They are one of the largest volcanic features on Earth, taking the form of a large shield volcano.
-They consist of many layers of solidified flood basalt that together are more than about 2 km thick, cover an area of about 500000 km2, and have a volume of about 1000000 km3.
-Originally, the Deccan Traps may have covered about 1500000 km2, with a correspondingly larger original volume.
+They are one of the largest volcanic features on Earth, with lava erupted from multiple volcanic centres.
+The Traps consist of many layers of solidified flood basalt that together are more than about 2 km thick, cover an area of about 500000 km2, and have a volume of about 1 e6km3.
+Originally, the Deccan Traps may have covered about 1.5 e6km2, with a correspondingly larger original volume.
 This volume overlies the Archean age Indian Shield, which is likely the lithology the province passed through during eruption.
-The province is commonly divided into four subprovinces: the main Deccan, the Malwa Plateau, the Mandla Lobe, and the Saurashtran Plateau.
+The province is commonly divided into four subprovinces: the main Deccan, the Malwa Plateau, the Mandla Lobe and the Saurashtran Plateau.

-The eruptions occurred over a 600–800,000 year time period between around 66.3 to 65.6 million years ago, spanning the Cretaceous–Paleogene boundary.
-While some authors have suggested that the eruptions were the primary cause of the Cretaceous–Paleogene mass extinction event, which dates to around 66.05 million years ago, this has been strongly disputed, with many authors suggesting that the Chicxulub impact was the primary cause of the extinction.
-While some scholars suggest that the eruptions may have been a contributing factor in the extinctions, others suggest that the role of the Deccan Traps in the extinction were negligible or even partially negated the effects of the impact.
+The eruptions occurred over a 600,000-to-800,000-year time period between around 66.3 to 65.6 million years ago, spanning the Cretaceous–Paleogene boundary.
+While some authors initially suggested the eruptions were a major cause of the Cretaceous–Paleogene mass extinction event at roughly the same time, this theory has been rejected as a result of research into the Chicxulub impact, now thought to be the primary cause of the extinction.
+While some scholars continue to argue the eruptions may have contributed, it is now generally accepted that the Deccan eruptions played a minor role at most or may have even partially negated the effects of the impact.

 The Deccan Traps are thought to have been produced in major part by the still active Réunion hotspot, responsible for the creation of the modern Mascarene Islands in the Indian Ocean.